Introduction

 "Hello John."

-I started to shake their hands, but Janet grabbed me in a head burying hug.
+I started to shake their hands, but I was too close and Janet grabbed me in her signature head-burying hug.
 "Did he tell you the news, Amber?"

 "What news?"